 REVENGE OF THE PINK PANTHER—-making sure the series, the characters and a measure of good will are run firmly into the ground, director Blake Edwards offers up the bumbling Inspector Clouseau for the fifth time.

-Peter Sellers seems tired of the shtick and his performance is sloppy.
-The bouts with Kato (Burt Kwouk) wreak havoc as before, there is a typically slick credit sequence, and Dyan Cannon fuels it up some with her comic appeal.
+Peter Sellers seems tired of the shtick; his performance is sloppy.
+The bouts with Kato (Burt Kwouk) wreak havoc as before, there is a typically slick credit sequence, and Dyan Cannon fuels it up some with her comedic ability.
 Hong Kong serves as location, and there are a few laughs, but they show up in proportion to the series diminishing originality.
 Even Henry Mancini’s music is half-hearted.